Cervical screening

 Bleeding between periods (called intermenstrual bleeding).

-I am a transgender man - do I need cervical screening?
+I am a trans man - do I need cervical screening?

-If you were born female and have had a sex change, you need only have cervical screening if you have retained your cervix.
+If you were born female, you still need to have cervical screening if you have retained your cervix.
 If you have had a total hysterectomy (with removal of the cervix), you do not need to attend for screening.
+Some trans men find that a smear test makes their gender dysphoria worse - let your GP practice know if you are worried about this.

 I have HIV infection - do I need to do anything differently?

 People with HIV infection should ideally have cervical screening and colposcopy when their disease is diagnosed.
-Current recommendations are to have a cervical screening test every year.
+Current recommendations are to have a cervical screening test every year, even if the test is normal each year.
 This is because HIV increases your risk of developing cervical cancer.

 Does being immunosuppressed increase my risk of cervical cancer?